nvidia-holoscan/holohub/.devcontainer/README.md

 ### Application-Specific Dockerfile

-For Holohub applications that bundles with a Dockerfile with additional dependencies and tools, pass the name of the application to the `./dev_container` script.
+For Holohub applications that bundle with a Dockerfile with additional dependencies and tools, pass the application's name to the `./dev_container` script.
 Take the [endoscopy_depth_estimation](../applications/endoscopy_depth_estimation) application as an example, the command will launch a Dev Container using the [Dockerfile](../applications/endoscopy_depth_estimation/Dockerfile) as the base image that builds `OpenCV`:

 ```bash